 Economic activities such as logging, mining, farming and construction often involve clearing out places with natural vegetative cover.
 Very often, tampering with one factor of the ecosystem can have a ripple effect on it and affect many more or all other factors of that ecosystem.
 For example, clearing a piece of forest for timber can expose the upper layers of the soil to the sun’s heat, causing erosion and drying.
 It can cause a lot of animals and insects that depended on the shade and moisture from the tree to die or migrate to other places.

-Fish species, game and special plants all do fall victim from time to time as a result of over harvesting or humans over dependence on them.
-Overharvesting leads to reduction in populations, community structures and distributions, with an overall reduction in recruitment.
-Lots of fish species are know to have reached their maximum exploitation level, and others will soon be.
-“For example Oreochromis karongae is one of the most valuable food fishes in Malawi, but populations collapsed in the 1990s due to overfishing, and it is now assessed as Endangered.”
+Fish species, game and special plants all do fall victim from time to time as a result of over-harvesting or humans over-dependence on them.
+Overharvesting leads to the reduction in populations, community structures and distributions, with an overall reduction in recruitment.
+Lots of fish species are known to have reached their maximum exploitation level, and others will soon be.
+“For example, Oreochromis karongae is one of the most valuable food fishes in Malawi, but populations collapsed in the 1990s due to overfishing, and it is now assessed as Endangered.”
 Source: IUCN, Major Threats

 The sun’s rays play an important role in living things.
 UV rays come in three main wavelengths: UVA, UVB and UVC, and they have different properties.
 UVA has long wavelengths and reaches the earth’s surface all the time.
 It helps generate vitamin D for living things.
 UVB and UVC are more destructive and can cause DNA and cell damage to plans and animals.
 Ozone depletion is one way that exposes living things to UVB and UVC and the harm caused can wipe lots of species, and affect ecosystems members including humans.